 Then I picked out at 25-piece set of all-purpose paint brushes…big, medium and small, and tiny brushes that could be abused by children without a big expense.
 This set was $10.99, I believe.

 Because my personal paint palette is a plastic microwave plate, I thought that I would splurge and buy a stack of disposable plastic palettes.
 These can be thrown away if you like, but being super frugal, I just rinse the paint off the palettes after each use…These were $10.99 also – for a stack of 20 palettes – and you could put them on the top shelf of your dishwasher.
 You can also simply use a paper plate.

 Next were the canvases, I picked up 2 packages of three 5×7 flat canvases for us to try out our newest art adventure!
 The canvases cost $3.99 for each package.
 All of the supplies were Artist’s Loft brand, or Michael’s store brand.

 That is it.
 For about $50.00, you have the supplies to let your imagination run with it…just think…learning how to mix colors, how to use more water to make the paint thinner…the teaching goes on and on.
 I am lucky because the children are super interested in art and usually make teaching a wonderful pleasure.
-Not that we don’t have “melt-downs” if a picture does not suit the little artist, but most anything can be corrected with a dab or two of more paint!
+If a picture does not suit the little artist, most anything can be corrected with a dab or two of more paint!